garyfredgiger/GalacticWarReboot/README.md

   <li>I plan on adding additional power-ups to the game as my time permits.
 These features will include:</li>
   <ul>
     <li><b>Auto Shield</b>  - When equipped, it will automatically engage shields when obects coolide with your ship.</li>
-    <li><b>Super Shield</b>  - When deployed, a wave of enegry will be released from your ship in a 360 degree ring protecting your from any nearby threats.
-Use it wisely since it only lasts for a brief period of time.</li>
-    <li><b>The Bomb</b>  - Sends out a destructive wave to reap havoc on all those who are the enemy.
-It's the Bomb!</li>
     <li><b>Ufonator</b> (Pronounced YOOF - O - NATOR) - Having problems with those peski UFO's that come out of nowhere?
 With the ufonator your UFO problems will be no more.
 This is a fire and forget weapon.
 However, make sure you use it carefully since it does has a limited range.</li>
   </ul>
 </ul>